 It will open an editor for the .gitlab-ci.yml file.
 Paste a script which I prepared for you: https://gitlab.com/aburtsev/notion-backup-script/-/raw/master/.gitlab-ci.yml

-This script mimics the behavior of the Notion backup feature, but instead of downloading zip file to your computer, it will upload it to your GitLab project.
+This script mimics the behavior of the Notion backup feature, but instead of downloading a zip file to your computer, it will upload it to your GitLab project.

 Press “Commit changes”